Miss Tourism World: Based in China

 In 2009, the Miss Tourism Queen International pageant was established in China.
 Over the years, it has undergone several name changes, including Miss Tourism Queen of the Year International (2011–2010), Miss City Tourism Champion (2016), Miss Tourism World - Global (2017–2019, 2023), and Miss Tourism World - Intercontinental (2019).

-The most recent competition, Miss Tourism World - Global 2023, was held in Quanzhou, China, on 22 December.
-The title of Miss Tourism World - Global 2023 was awarded to Karolína Gorylová from the Czech Republic.
+The most recent competition, Miss Tourism World - Global 2025, was held in Changde, China, on 2 October.
+The title of Miss Tourism World - Global 2025 was awarded to Karolina Piksa from the Poland.

 Background

 Miss Tourism and the Miss Tourism World Tour hold annual competitions to promote global tourism.
 The Miss Tourism World Organization brings together contestants and titleholders from various countries in a selected host nation to participate in Miss Tourism World, a well-established pageant centred on tourism.
 Contestants produce tourism videos, showcased during the final event, to spotlight destinations and encourage tourism.

 The Miss Tourism World Organization's primary goal is to promote tourism through its participants.
 It offers international visibility for the host country, aiming to attract tourists, boost foreign revenue, and support local communities by presenting the country as a travel destination.